What are Enterprise Policies?

 A banner is displayed to users in the Send view and on opening any existing Send to indicate that a policy is restricting them to only deleting Sends.

-Enabling the Send Options policy will allow Owners and Admins to specify options for creating and editing Sends.
-Owners and Admins are exempt from this policy’s enforcement.
+Turning on the Send options policy will allow Owners and Admins to specify options for creating and editing Sends.
+Owners and Admins are exempt from this policy's enforcement.
 Options include: